tsunami416604/azure-docs.hu-hu/articles/active-directory/managed-identities-azure-resources/how-to-view-managed-identity-service-principal-cli.md

 ---
-title: A szolgáltatásnév Azure CLI-vel egy felügyelt identitás megtekintése
+title: View service principal of a managed identity - Azure CLI - Azure AD
-description: Részletes utasítások a szolgáltatásnév Azure CLI-vel egy felügyelt identitás megtekintéséhez.
+description: Step-by-step instructions for viewing the service principal of a managed identity using Azure CLI.
 services: active-directory
 documentationcenter: ''
 author: MarkusVi